Travel to Shenzhen – Index

 Metro: Shekou Line 2 (Orange) to Sea World – Exit A directly into Sea World Plaza.

 Just a short walk along XingHua Road from Sea World, you’ll find Nanhai E-Cool.
 This is the old Sanyo factory that has been redeveloped into more than 100 small creative enterprises.

 If coffee is your thing then you won’t be disappointed.
-There are lots of small cafes serving excellent coffee, cakes and snacks.
-It’s a great place to lunch, away from the larger western chains in neighbouring Sea World.
-You’ll also find restaurants, wine bars, design shops, clothes and the occasional creative art installation.
+There are lots of small cafes serving excellent coffee, cakes, and snacks.
+It’s a great place to lunch, away from the larger western chains in neighboring Sea World.
+You’ll also find restaurants, wine bars, design shops, clothes, and the occasional creative art installation.
 It’s beautifully shady too on a hot day as the small streets are lined with leafy trees.